-This is an introductory course designed to survey the functions of business, while exploring current trends and learning about business opportunities.
+BUS101NIntroduction to Business3 CreditsThis is an introductory course designed to survey the functions of business, while exploring current trends and learning about business opportunities.
 Topical discussions will include, but will not be limited to the environment in which businesses operate, business structures, business ownership models, industry competitiveness, and resource utilization.